AlgoMaster Logo

 Intuition

-The most natural way to build Pascal's triangle is exactly how you'd draw it by hand.
-Start with the first row [1], then generate each subsequent row using the one before it.
+Build Pascal's triangle the same way you'd draw it by hand.
+Start with the first row [1], then generate each subsequent row from the one before it.

 Algorithm